SCANN: Synthesis of Compact and Accurate Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a synthesis methodology that can generate compact and accurate neural networks.
+In this article, we proposed a synthesis methodology that can generate compact and accurate neural networks.
 It solves the problem of having to fix the depth of the network during training that prior synthesis methods suffer from.
 It is able to evolve an arbitrary feed-forward network architecture with the help of three basic operations: connections growth, neuron growth, and connection pruning.
-Experiments on the MNIST dataset show that, without loss in accuracy, SCANN generates a 46.3$\times$ smaller network than the LeNet-5 Caffe model.
-Furthermore, by combining dimensionality reduction with SCANN synthesis, we showed significant improvements in the compression power of this framework.
-Experiments with several other small to medium datasets show that SCANN and DR+SCANN can provide a good tradeoff between accuracy and energy efficiency in applications where computing resources are limited.
+Furthermore, by combining DR with SCANN synthesis, we showed significant improvements in the network compression power of this framework.
+Experiments on MNIST and ImageNet image datasets, and several other small to medium non-image datasets, showed that SCANN and DR+SCANN can provide a good tradeoff between accuracy, model compression, and energy efficiency in applications where computing resources are limited.

+\begin{IEEEbiography}[ { }] {Shayan Hassantabar} received his B.S. degree in Electrical Engineering, Digital Systems focus, from Sharif University of Technology, Iran.
+He also received his M.Math. degree in Computer Science from University of Waterloo, Canada, and his M.A. degree in Electrical and Computer Engineering from Princeton University.
+He is pursuing the Ph.D. degree in Electrical and Computer Engineering at Princeton University.
+His research interests include automated neural network architecture synthesis, neural network compression, and smart healthcare. \end{IEEEbiography}